sodadata/docs/soda-cl/troubleshoot.md

           select * from test_table where country = ${expected_country}
 ```

-**Problem:** You wrote one or more checks for a dataset and the scan produced check results for the check as expected.
+**Problem, variation 2:** You wrote one or more checks for a dataset and the scan produced check results for the check as expected.
 Then, you adjusted the check -- for example, to apply to a different dataset, as in the example below -- and ran another scan.
 The latest scan appears in the check results, but the previous check result seems to have disappeared or been archived.
 ```yaml
 checks for dataset_1:
   - failed rows: